samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ### Headers

-To get started, we need to create some helps to poll the Helium API in the `helium_api_wrapper.py` script.
+To get started, we need to create some helpers to poll the Helium API in the `helium_api_wrapper.py` script.

 Please be nice to the HeliumAPI, if you poll too quickly you will be throttled or denied access, so this header makes you somewhat "unique" in the eyes of the API host.